Skip to main content

 Fraud Division

-The Fraud Division of the United States Attorney’s Office is responsible for criminal prosecution and civil enforcement actions against individuals and companies who violate federal laws against fraud and certain other offenses.
+The Fraud Division of the United States Attorney’s Office is responsible for criminal prosecution and civil enforcement actions, against individuals and companies who violate federal law.
+This combined and coordinated division was established to oversee both criminal and civil matters, as a method to maximize all the available tools to combat fraud, waste, and abuse and other violations of federal law.
 The Division is organized into the Criminal Fraud section and the Affirmative Civil Enforcement section.

 Assistant United States Attorneys within this section enforce the federal criminal laws prohibiting fraud and other economic crimes, public corruption, cybercrime, and threats to national security.
 Fraud Division AUSAs work closely with federal and state law enforcement agencies that investigate violations of these laws.
 These agencies include the Federal Bureau of Investigation, Drug Enforcement Administration, Department of Health and Human Services, Internal Revenue Service, United States Secret Service, United States Postal Inspection Service, the Offices of Inspector General for various federal agencies, the Kentucky Attorney General’s Office, the Kentucky State Police, and other local police departments and county sheriff’s offices.